-Are you interested in becoming a member/Covenant Partner of FPC Tacoma?
+Are you interested in becoming a Member/Covenant Partner?
 Do you have questions about what it means to be a Presbyterian?
-Come to class and get your questions answered.
+Come to a class to get on June 6 from 9:00 am to 1:00 pm to get your questioned answered.
 A light lunch will be served.
-Childcare available on request.
+Childcare is available upon request.
 Please RSVP by calling the church office at 253-272-3286.
-For questions, contact Pastor Becci Curtis-Lillie at email@example.com.
+For questions about the class contact Pastor Becci Curtis-Lillie at email@example.com.

 Golfers, duffers, volunteers, or anyone else excited to have fun for a cause are welcome to participate in the Camp McCullough Women’s Gold Invitational!
 Donations are welcome as well.
 Want to sponsor a hole?
 All proceeds go to scholarships for kids to attend Camp McCullough!
 The event will be hosted at Meadow Park William’s Nine Hole Golf Course.
 For more information, or to register, download the registration form now.